 When setting the submission guidelines, we at Upstart Crow had a lot to decide on.
 Should we accept queries through email or through an online form?
 What should we project for response times?
 Should every writer begin their query with a knock-knock joke?
 And, most importantly, how many pages should we ask for?

-For me, the 20 pages makes it more difficult getting through submissions, since there’s more to read, but makes it easier for me to pass on material I may have flip-flopped on before.
+For me, the 20 pages makes it more difficult plowing through my submissions pile, since there's more to read, but makes it easier for me to pass on material I may have flip-flopped on before.